-- (a) count each Member present at the meeting (if a Member also holds a Proxy, that is only counted once); and - (b) if rule 8.13 allows proxies and a Member has appointed a Proxy and the Member is also present at the meeting, do not count the Member's Proxy holders if they are not a Member.
+- (a) count each member Member present at the meeting (if a member Member also holds a proxyProxy, that member is only counted once); and - (b) if rule 8.158.13 allows proxies and a member Member has appointed a proxy Proxy and the member Member is also present at the meeting, do not count the member's proxy Member's Proxy holders if they are not a member Member.

-8.10 Chairing General Meetings and AGMs
+7.58.10 Chairing general meetings General Meetings and AGMs

-- (a) The Directors may elect an individual to chair a General Meeting (Chairperson). - (b) The Members at a General Meeting must elect a Chairperson to chair the meeting if: - (i) the Directors have not already elected a Chairperson; or - (ii) a previously elected Chairperson is not available or does not want to chair the meeting. - (c) The Chairperson must adjourn a General Meeting if the majority of Members present agree or direct that the Chairperson do so.
+- (a) The directors can Directors may elect someone an individual to chair a General Meeting (Chairperson). - (b) The Members at a General Meeting must elect a Chairperson to chair the meeting.
+If they don't, if: - (i) the members must elect someone.
+Directors have not already elected a Chairperson; or - (ii) a previously elected Chairperson is not available or does not want to chair the meeting. - (a)(c) The Chairperson must adjourn a General Meeting if the majority of Members present agree or direct that the Chairperson do so.

-8.11 Using technology at General Meetings and AGMs
+7.68.11 Using technology at general meetings General Meetings and AGMs

-General Meetings can be held at more than one place using any technology that gives Members as a whole a reasonable opportunity to participate.
+General meetings and AGMsMeetings can be held at more than one place using any technology that gives members a way of taking part but the type of technology to be used must be set out in the notice of meeting.
+Members as a whole a reasonable opportunity to participate.

-8.12 Voting at General Meetings and AGMs
+7.78.12 Voting at general meetings General Meetings and AGMs